 Years 7 - 8

-Learning intension: In this lesson, you will explore and practice assertive and respectful communication strategies to seek, give, and deny consent while understanding the ethical importance of consent in personal, social, and digital contexts.
+Learning intention: In this lesson, you will explore and practise assertive and respectful communication strategies to seek, give, and deny consent while understanding the ethical importance of consent in personal, social, and digital contexts.

 Before exploring this clip collection, teachers and students should explore the Consent resources developed by Kids Helpline: https://kidshelpline.com.au/teens/issues/what-consent